generic-github-user/generic-github-user.github.io/posts/python_nondeterminism_monad.md

 ```

 (We could also, if we wished, modify our decorator to "flatten" the results from recursive calls, so that the semantics more closely resemble "explore all possible combinations of inputs in all execution frames, coalescing the outcomes into a single collection.")

+I ought also to note that if the decorated function performs any mutation of global state (including locals of the enclosing function, if it is a closure) or other side effects (I/O, etc.), these will be performed once per branch; if you wanted to explicitly roll back mutations of external state, an additional context manager could be implemented to support this.

 The main issue here (and one which is hopefully evident by now) is that this is not very performant, both due to Python being an exceptionally slow language and the overhead of needing to reproduce the generator state de novo for each path we evaluate.
 One possible approach that solves both issues is representing ambiguous/nondeterministic variables, intermediate expressions, and outputs using suitably shaped NumPy arrays, and broadcasting computations to recreate our "compute this operation for every pair of inputs generated by these two ambiguous expressions" semantics.
 This runs into some issues with choosing how to model things like a range of values where one or both bounds is an `Amb` value, representing conditionals and loops without inflicting onerous DSL syntax on the programmer or depriving them of the other facilities of the language, performance overhead from fitting branching/nonuniform computations into neat rectangular ndarrays, and representing non-primitive datatypes; it might nevertheless not be a bad option for certain kinds of tasks.
 (Another is using Haskell with `-O3` set in GHC.)